 Make a goal for how it can be used when traveling– ordering ice cream or visiting with a relative in their native language.
 If the whole family is learning together, there are many ways to squeeze it in throughout the day with everyday questions and greetings!

-To find the best match for your family, sort the resources in our library by Study Skills: Languages to find free language games, private tutors, the best language learning programs, and more.
-Read, Why Learn a Language Before You Travel and How to Go About It, for even more ideas.
+To find the best match for your family, read, Why Learn a Language Before You Travel and How to Go About It, for more ideas.

 5. Costumes and Characters